gallery 1

 by Cody Lundin

-I’ve witnessed with increasing frequency people claiming years of survival skills experience – sometimes decades – while offering no proof.
-The number of people calling themselves a "survival expert" - although neither I or my peers have heard of them - has sky rocketed.
-My sole livelihood is earned from my profession; teaching survival skills - from my field courses, to my books, to my television show - and has been for many years.
-Any seasoned professional in any profession should have more than ample proof, via old photos, letters, personal recommendations, etc, demonstrating the experience they claim.
+The number of people calling themselves a "survival expert" - although they are unknown to established instructors - has sky rocketed.
+My sole livelihood is earned from my profession; teaching survival skills - from my field courses, to my books, to my television shows - and has been for many years.
+Any seasoned professional in any profession should have more than ample proof, via old photos, dated letters, personal recommendations, resumes, etc, proving the experience they claim.

 1990s: Click any image to start slideshow.